 This is a happy ending indeed and it works even though it is totally anecdotal.
 Any time you can cite positive feedback, especially from managers or clients, it will go a long way toward helping the interviewer imagine that you will someday delight her as well.

-More Tips for Handling Behavioral Questions About Work Ethic
+More Tips for Handling Work Ethic Interview Questions

 To really be memorable, you need to provide enough detail to give a sense of who you are and how you approach your work.
 Don’t rush through and leave out the most interesting details.